Don-Swanson/FalconPy-Automations-v2/README.md

-# NetrisCrowdStrike Automation Tools
+# FalconPy Automations v2

-This repository contains scripts for automating CrowdStrike Falcon configuration tasks.
-These tools help streamline the setup and management of CrowdStrike Falcon environments, particularly for MSPs managing multiple CIDs.
+This repository is a new and improved version (v2) of [FalconPy_Automations](https://github.com/Don-Swanson/FalconPy_Automations).
+It contains enhanced scripts for automating CrowdStrike Falcon configuration tasks.
+These tools help streamline the setup and management of CrowdStrike Falcon environments, particularly for MSSPs managing multiple CIDs.

+## What's New in v2

+- Improved error handling and robustness
+- Enhanced support for multiple CIDs
+- Updated to use the latest FalconPy SDK with APIHarnessV2
+- More comprehensive documentation
+- Better security practices for credential management

 ## Scripts Overview